SE-Sustainability-OSS/ecodev-front/README.md

 # EcoDev Front

-This app can serve as a template.
-It includes some basic functionalities such as user login, customisable components such as navbar menus, and customised component builders such as
+This library is a reduced and opinionated version of Dash Mantine Components [DMC](https://www.dash-mantine-components.com/), itself a simplified version of the React Mantine library.
+It includes some basic functionalities such as customisable components, navbar menus and customised component builders.

-TODO: redirect vers eco-dev doc & faire la bas.
+Full documentation of the library can be found [here](https://ecodev-doc.lcabox.com/libraries/front/)